Sathira-Institution/uagf-ckm/README.md

 > **Constitutional Alignment:** These distinctions preserve the absolute boundary between UAGF architectural validity and external governance authority, strictly adhering to Institutional Rule 003 (Human Accountability) and Rule 005 (Public Neutrality).

-## The Validation Kernel
+## Validation Kernel

-Before downstream artifacts may be generated or released, the Canonical Knowledge Model (CKM) is evaluated by the UAGF Validation Kernel.
+The UAGF Validation Kernel defines thirteen architectural gates.
+Standard CKM transformation and rendering pipelines execute the Core Validation Profile (G1–G10), while official publication and immutable institutional releases require the Full Institutional Release Profile (G1–G13).

-The Validation Kernel enforces defined UAGF architectural invariants, structural constraints, semantic constraints, provenance requirements, and pipeline integrity conditions.
+Before downstream artifacts may be generated or released, the Canonical Knowledge Model (CKM) is evaluated by this kernel to enforce defined UAGF architectural invariants, structural constraints, semantic constraints, provenance requirements, and pipeline integrity conditions.

-> **Important Distinction:** The purpose of the Validation Kernel is not to determine the legal, regulatory, normative, or institutional validity of an underlying governance source.
-Instead, it verifies whether governance knowledge represented within the CKM conforms to the structures, constraints, relationships, metadata requirements, and transformation conditions defined by the UAGF architecture.
+> **Important Distinction:** The purpose of the Validation Kernel is not to determine the legal,regulatory,normative,or institutional validity of an underlying governance source.
+Instead, it verifies whether governance knowledge represented within the CKM conforms to the structures, constraints,relationships, metadata requirements,and transformation conditions defined by the UAGF architecture.

 The Validation Kernel may evaluate properties including: